 Your Medicines Optimisation team is a dedicated group of pharmacists and pharmacy technicians working towards the common goal of improving the use of medicines across Surrey Heartlands.
 Within Surrey Heartlands there are four teams located within each Integrated Care Partnership (ICP).
 Our aim is to ensure that patients within Surrey Heartlands get the medicines they need to achieve the greatest health outcomes for both the individual and the local community within the resources available.

-We review new drugs that come on to the market and ensure that drugs that have been appraised by NICE are made available to those who will benefit most from them.
+- review new drugs that come on to the market and ensure that drugs that have been appraised by NICE are made available to those who will benefit most from them.

-We are working to tackle the issue of wasted medicines which has been estimated to cost the NHS £300 million each year, of which £150 million is avoidable.
+- tackle the issue of wasted medicines which has been estimated to cost the NHS £300 million each year, of which £150 million is avoidable.

 Did you know?